sammyd/iOS8-day-by-day-book/manuscript/appendix.md

 ## The road ahead

 So where next?
-In completing this book, you now know everything there is to know about iOS8 right?
+In completing this book, you now know everything there is to know about iOS 8 right?
 Unfortunately, that's not quite true.
 You've got a good grounding in the most important new technologies available, but by no means all of them.
-You can find out about some of the others by watching the WWDC videos, or reading the Apple documentation for iOS8.
+You can find out about some of the others by watching the WWDC videos, or reading the Apple documentation for iOS 8.

 You'll also need to dig deeper into the features you wish to utilize in your apps, but once again, the Apple documentation is a good place to head.
 Don't forget that,